bxji/kvs/README.md

 # kvs
 Distributed Key-Value Store

+## Note: This document is still a work in progress!
+KVS and View functionality write ups coming soon!

 Requires Docker.
 Build script defaults to 6 containers, more can be created with a few easy modificaitons.